 The North-Eastern Polissia is сlosely identified with Krolevets woven towel (Krolevets, Sumy region).

+Weaving in Krolevets has been developing since the city was founded.
+According to the research, the weaving manufacture appeared no later than 1765.
+Avdiyikha Obolonska and her sons, who lived in the 1780s, are considered to be the first known weavers from Krolevets.
 The woven towels gained their biggest popularity in the second half of the XIX century at the local fairs, including Khrestovozdvyzhenskyi Fair in Krolevets and Illinskyi Fair in Romny.
-Later, their popularity spread all over Ukraine.
+Later, their popularity spread all over Ukraine as they were a vital element of wedding ceremonies in Sumy, Poltava, Chernihiv regions.
 The whole families of weavers worked in the town of Krolevets.
 Nastya Ivanytska and Petro Bidnyi were the famous weavers, both had their own style, a peculiar manner of weaving.

 The most famous dynasty of weavers and buyers is Ryndia family.
 Ivan Ryndia quickly noticed that trade gave him more profit than weaving and became engaged in the accumulation and sale of towels.
 Gradually, he created a monopoly on the products of Krolevets craftsmen.
 After visiting Paris, London and Barcelona exhibitions where he was awarded honored medals, Ivan Ryndia multiplied his grandfather and father achievements.
 In 1875, he contriibuted to the construction of the premises for weaving workshops for a zemstvo (local government) school.
 At the same time, his surname appeared on Krolevets towels, and the towels themselves became a brand, and got into collections of private collectors, as well as Kyiv and Chernihiv museums and the Museum of Emperor Alexander III in St. Petersburg collections.
 The towels were exported to Italy, Canada, the USA, France abd Japan.

 For the manufacture of a towel even nowadays the multi-heald machine with four stands is used.
+Such towels are woven with red and white cotton threads in a complex technique of manual sorting.
 For the base, the linen, hemp (and nowadays cotton threads) of white and red colors were taken.
 The threads were bleached and dyed in red with natural dyestuffs made of cochineal.

 Five techniques were used for weaving, including the oldest two-way techniques like "as canvas", "as the parks" (the rarest towels), "as reps".
 The color of woven patterns on them is not bright due to the alternating white and red threads.